ccryptoDev/sign-project-temp/README.md

 ## The configuration steps to run automatically sign-controller with docker when rebooting or restarting

+7. Stop docker: `sudo docker-compose down`

-7. Create a systemd Service File
+8. Create a systemd Service File
    - Run `sudo nano /etc/systemd/system/docker-compose-laravel.service`
    - The above command creates & opens `docker-compose-laravel.service` file in `/etc/systemd/system/`
    - Then, fill up a systemd service file with the following content and save it: